Music at the time of surrealism

 “Art is a sort of experimental station in which one tries out living.”

 It all began with Satie.
 Or did it?

-Even though Satie was older than Duchamp, Duchamp’s work laid the ground to some of Satie’s work.
+Even though Satie was older than Duchamp, Duchamp’s work laid the ground for some of Satie’s work.
 Or maybe Satie simply responded to another rising musical movement in his own way.
-In its wanting to be anti-everything, the Dada movement turned itself into setting the non-standard as standards, defying therefore its own nature.
-Satie had always been against constrictions of any genre: he was anti-impressionist and anti-romantic (especially anti-wagnerian), which means that he was swimming against any kind of current, old or new.
+In its wanting to be anti-everything, the Dada movement turned itself into setting the non-standard as standards, defying, therefore, its own nature.
+Satie had always been against constrictions of any genre: he was anti-impressionist and anti-romantic (especially anti-Wagnerian), which means that he was swimming against any kind of current, old or new.
 It is not far-fetch to assume that he could be anti-dada as well or, ironically, anti-surreal.